Student athletes gather for 2nd annual ‘Dragon’s Fury’ event in Tampa - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 The special event brought together around 250 athletes and 600 volunteers from 11 different schools.

-Participants took part in various sports and activities in the Olympic Village.
+Participants took part in various sports and activities at the Olympic Village.

-“It’s, it’s really awesome,” said Hector Rodriguez, a student athlete.
-“I was just walking, eating lunch, playing some games, and throwing balls.
-I forgot that.”
+“It’s really awesome,” said student athlete Hector Rodriguez.
+“I was just walking, eating lunch, playing some games and throwing balls.”

 School officials said volunteers put a lot of hours and effort into making it special for everyone and were a huge part of being able to put the event together.